ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-1.md

 periods from 2017-2018 and 2018-2019 to 2010-2018 and 2018-2019.

 For this reason, the result from Part A still applies.
-The only difference is that the price appreciation prior to 2018.
+The only difference is the price appreciation prior to 2018.
 Instead of covering one year, the pre-2018 price appreciation now covers 8 years.

 ## Problem 1: Mortgage interest deduction